aramk/node-js-api-training/service-layer.md

   * If you're using the real Zoopla API, set the key in your user's environment variables to override this one.
 * Allow making multiple requests and using the pagination parameters to request all pages, and support a property object limit if provided.
 * Use promises or RxJS for requests.
 * Have Mocha tests for all methods.
-See
+You should either use the [mock server](https://github.com/aramk/zoopla-api-mock), or create test fixtures and mock methods with [Sinon](https://github.com/sinonjs/sinon).

 ## Property Service